Steve-Fenton/astro-accelerator/src/pages/writing.md

     alt: Dummy image
 ---

-Writing in Astro is super-easy.
+Writing in Astro Accelerator is super-easy.
+We've tried to make sure the content as separated from theming concerns as much as possible.

 The only folder you need to work in is `src/pages/` and the only file type you need to know is markdown (`.md`).